KennethEnevoldsen/snip/README.md

 ![github coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/KennethEnevoldsen/c102b02c0430c5e834a7a39abd846130/raw/badge-snip-coverage.json)

-A utility package handling Single Nucleotide polymorphism data in Python with the intended use of using in in e.g. PyTorch.
+A package for data handling and model training using Single Nucleotide polymorphism data.
+Implemented in Python and PyTorch.

 ## 🔧 Installation
 To get started using this package install it using pip by running the following line in your terminal: